Skip to main content

 2. Apache Kafka topics exist as expected, whether created automatically or manually.

-3. Data is correctly streaming into topics using the naming pattern {connector_name}.{database_name}.{table_name}.
+3. Data is streaming into topics using the naming pattern {connector_name}.{database_name}.{table_name}.